Did you know that influencer marketing:

 To put it bluntly, they’ve got no credibility with your customers based on years of Edelman Trust Barometer Reports.
 Your best employee influencer choice to increase trust are your technical experts.
 They help develop your products and understand how to make them work properly.
 Often, these are the people on the frontline helping with onboarding and customer success.
 And, that’s good news!

 Unfortunately, they’re often difficult to get onboard with your marketing programs.
 This is one of the most frequent questions I get asked, especially by B2B marketers.

 For example, GE’s professional content creators interview internal experts to spotlight stories that have broader reach beyond internal communications.
 This promotes the employees and attracts attention for GE better than basic PR.

-But building influencers within a large corporation has its drawbacks.
-Thought leaders like Michael Brenner, formerly of SAP, and Matt Cutts, formerly of Google, have retained their influence after leaving the companies where they built their base.
+But building influencers within a large corporation has its drawbacks since these thought leaders, like Michael Brenner, formerly of SAP, and Matt Cutts, formerly of Google, tend to retain their influence after leaving the companies where they built their base.